conan-io/tribe/design/003-codebase-python.md

  There is also a support problem when Python officially declares versions EOL, because dependencies stop supporting those versions and can break the Conan application.
-Conan can pin and restrict the usage of those dependencies, but that also has security implications, so it is not something that should be extended too much over time.
+Conan can pin and restrict the usage of those dependencies newer versions, but that also has security implications, so it is not something that should be extended too much over time.